dotnet/llilc/Documentation/llilc-gc.md

 `Statepoint` proposal does not support reporting GC pointers from non-SSA sources.

-### Exterior Pointers

-It seems likely that LLVM's optimization passes might create exterior pointers in places (e.g. pointing before or after the object).
-The CoreCLR GC can't tolerate these, so we'll need to ensure that no exterior pointer is live at a safepoint.

 ### Interior Pointers

 While the use of `addrspace (1)` or similar convention helps locate GC